TheOrzo/IKfIR/README.md

 ![](https://github.com/TheOrzo/IKfIR/blob/main/.assets/img/reward_function.png)

-## Installation
+## Getting started

 ### Installing robosuite and stable baselines 3
-Even though in theory employing robosuite on windows is possible (e.g. using a VM or WSL), it leads to complications, which is why using a linux or mac computer is highly recommended.
+Employing robosuite on windows is possible (e.g. by using a VM or WSL), but it leads to complications during installing, which is why using a linux or mac computer is highly recommended.
 Before being able to use our repository, you need to install robosuite following the [installation guide](https://robosuite.ai/docs/installation.html) from the robosuite documentation.
 We installed it from source:

 ```
 $ git clone https://github.com/ARISE-Initiative/robosuite.git